Halion777/SaaS/USER_PROFILES_AND_ACCESS_README.md

 2. System checks subscription: ✅ Pro plan allows access
 3. System gets current active profile: Sales profile
 4. System checks profile permissions: `quotesManagement: "view_only"`
-5. System grants access but limits to view-only (no create/edit/delete buttons)
+5. **Current:** System grants access but limits to view-only (no create/edit/delete buttons)
+6. **TODO:** Sidebar should hide item if `no_access`, page should redirect if no permission
-6. If user switches to Admin profile, same check grants `full_access`
+7. If user switches to Admin profile, same check grants `full_access` (admin bypass)

+**Note:** Permission checking logic is implemented but UI enforcement is pending.
+See implementation plan.

 ---